Many or all companies we feature compensate us. Compensation and editorial

 research influence how products appear on a page.

-How to Get Out of Debt in 8 Steps (Even if You’re Broke or Low Income)
+How to Get Out of Debt in 8 Steps (Even If You’re Broke or Low Income)

 Table of Contents

-1. Write down all your debt
+1. Write down all your debt (balances, rates, and minimums)

-The first and most important step when you want to get out of debt is to add up your debt total.
+The first and most important step is to add up your debt total.
 Take out a sheet of paper or open a spreadsheet and write down your creditor’s name, the amount you owe them, your interest rate, and your monthly payment.

 Recent research shows nearly half of Americans don’t know the interest rate on their credit cards.
-Finding this information is important because it can help you with the next step, which is to identify a debt repayment strategy.
+Finding this information is important because it can help you with the next step, which is to identify a repayment strategy.

 2. Assess your spending and make a budget

-While you are developing your debt payment strategy, it’s also important to assess your spending and create a budget.
+While you are developing your payment strategy, it’s also important to assess your spending and create a budget.
 If you’re trying to cut your expenses, the three areas to focus on are housing costs, vehicle costs, and food costs.
 These three categories tend to be the biggest drains on a budget.

 When you’re reviewing your spending and creating a budget, ask yourself whether there are ways to reduce your expenses.
 For example, can you move into a smaller home?
 Is there a more affordable car you can drive?
 Can you order out less?
 When you cut costs, you can reallocate those funds and accelerate your debt payoff journey.

 The avalanche method is when you pay off your debts from the highest interest rate to the lowest interest rate.
 When you do this, you save money in the long term because you’ll spend less in interest.
-To decide which method is best for you, use an online calculator to compare the debt payoff timeline and the total amount you’ll spend in interest.
+To decide which method is best for you, use an online calculator to compare the payoff timeline and the total amount you’ll spend in interest.

-When youWhat to do
+When you…What to do

 Are broke and have no moneyFocus on reducing expenses and increasing income; Consider debt relief as a last resort